Skip to Main Content

 Provost’s Direct Initiation of Disciplinary Action

-Disciplinary action may also be initiated directly by the Provost, upon the Provost’s own initiative or based upon a signed written complaint alleging misconduct by a faculty member.
+Disciplinary action may also be initiated directly by the Provost, upon the Provost’s own initiative based upon information alleging misconduct by a faculty member.

 1. information in sufficient detail to disclose fully the nature of the alleged misconduct and of the proposed disciplinary action;